 Once the patch is received from Forum for National Deployment the local Site IT Administrator for each Pharmacy site will need to install the PSO*7.0*508 patch.

 Install VistA Patch PSO*7.0*508 – For detailed instructions, refer to Installation Guide - Inbound ePrescribing (PSO*7*0*p508).

+See Pre-Installation Instructions for sites configured and running PSO*7.0*508.

 Validate that the Inbound eRx patch was installed successfully.